ShaunMaher/random-documentation/Ubuntu/RemoteRootZFSLoadKey.md

 ```

 To avoid issues with mis-matching host keys with the post startup SSH server
-causing your SSH client to complain, we will setup the  initram dropbear
+causing your SSH client to complain, we will setup the initramfs dropbear
 instance to use a different port.
 ```
 sudo vim /etc/dropbear/initramfs/dropbear.conf